Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 - Kinsey Palms – This home is not in downtown but perfectly located just 15 minutes from both downtown and the beach.
 If you are coming with a car this is a great base to stay at for both nights of your 48 hours in St Petersburg.
 It has two bedrooms and a pull-out couch so it’s a nice option for families and small groups.
 I stayed here and it was so cozy, we used the yard for a group picnic!

-Where to stay near St Pete Beach for Your 48 Hours in St Petersburg
+Where to stay near St Pete Beach

 - Sea Jay Motel and Marina $ – One of the most affordable modern motels that is just a 5-minute walk to Treasure Island Beach.
 Rooms have a microwave and some have a fridge or kitchenette.
 There’s a shared courtyard pool and grills.